slemens/ha-fusion-revive/README.md

 ## Query Strings

-These will only function if ha-fusion-revive is exposed via a direct port (Docker).
+These will only function if Fusion-Revive is exposed via a direct port (Docker).
 When using Ingress, query strings cannot be read.

 ### View